 - If the tooth is sensitive to biting down, it may need only a simple bite adjustment.

 - With composite fillings, there is an unusual kind of sensitivity that sometimes occurs.
 With this sensitivity, the tooth is not sensitive when you clench your teeth together but will experience a sharp pain when food is chewed.
 It is not clear what causes this, though it seems to be related to possible bonding failure or contamination of the bond.
 Some theorize that it is caused by tiny air bubbles that form at the interface between the tooth and the composite that will then hurt when they’re compressed.
 Curiously, it tends to occur most often in smaller fillings.
-When it occurs, replacing the filling with another composite filling usually eliminates the sensitivity.
+When it occurs, replacing the filling with another composite filling can eliminate the sensitivity.
 If left untreated, the sensitivity may go away over a period of several months, or it may get worse.
 The latest technology in placing composite fillings involves the use of what are called “self-etching primers,” which appear to practically eliminate this type of sensitivity.
+Another way to prevent this sensitivity is to use a glass ionomer base under the filling.

 - There are other possible causes for sensitivity or pain after new fillings.
 A dental examination may be required to discover another source of the problem.